 State Excise Tax and Sales Taxes.
 The state excise tax and sales taxes on gasoline have a connected history.
-The figure below shows the major changes to these taxes over roughly the past 90 years.
+The figure below shows the major changes to these taxes over roughly the past 100 years.

 Below, we summarize how certain gasoline taxes have changed over time.

 Federal Excise Tax.
 In 1932, the federal government imposed a 1 cent per gallon excise tax on gasoline to help reduce the federal deficit.
 It subsequently increased the rate by another cent during the 1940s and 1950s to help pay for World War II and the Korean War.
 In 1956, the federal government increased the rate to 3 cents and dedicated all the revenues to the construction of the interstate highway system.
 The next major change occurred in 1983, when the federal government increased the rate to 9 cents and began to use a portion of gasoline excise tax revenues for transit programs.
 In the early 1990s, the federal government again increased the rate on two occasions to help reduce the federal deficit, though within a few years it had redirected all the revenues back to highway and transit programs.
-In the 25 years since that time, the federal excise tax rate has remained at 18.4 cents.
+In the decades since, the federal excise tax rate has remained at 18.4 cents.